DEFINITION OF THE DAY:

 where did the term potter's field come from?

-dale, aurora, oh
+dale, aurora, ohdear dale,

-...the term "potter's field" probably derives from the gospel of matthew. in the book, after judas iscariot betrays christ, he repents and returns his payment of 30 pieces of silver to the priests before hanging himself. the priests called the coins "the price of blood" and did not want to put them in the temple treasury, so
+...the term "potter's field" probably derives from the gospel of matthew. in the book, after judas iscariot betrays christ, he repents and returns his payment of 30 pieces of silver to the priests before hanging himself. the priests called the coins "the price of blood" and did not want to put them in the temple treasury, sothey took council, and bought with them the potter's field to bury strangers in.

 (matthew 27:3-8)